A-janjan/backend_practices/csharp_AmirBlog/README.md

 # AmirBlog

-This repo consist of customization of [BlogCity](https://github.com/Amine-Smahi/BlogCity).
+This repo consists of customization of [BlogCity](https://github.com/Amine-Smahi/BlogCity).

-I did this just for chanllenge.
-Actually i didn't know anything about C# and ASP.NET or .NET. but just for 36 hours i dived into it by learning and writing this prroject. (it was like Hakathon.)
+I did this just for the challenge.
+Actually, I didn't know anything about C# and ASP.NET or .NET. but just for 20 hours, I dived into it by learning and writing this project. (it was like a Hackathon.)

 ---